Trusted Citizenship Lawyers

 The USCIS charges a fee of $725 when you submit your naturalization application.
 However, if there are errors or mistakes with any part of your application, you risk being denied and must start the process over — which requires paying the fee again.
 A citizenship lawyer helps you avoid the cost of extra fees and mistakes.

-Time frames for the naturalization process can depend on several factors.
-Submitting the naturalization application, going through the interview and testing, and swearing the Oath of Allegiance generally take four to six months.
-Wait times can be impacted by location and the current volume of applications being processed by the USCIS.
+The timeline of the citizenship application process can depend on several factors.
+Submitting the application, going through interviewing and testing, and swearing the Oath of Allegiance generally takes four to six months.
+However, wait times can be impacted by your location and the current volume of applications being processed by the USCIS.

 Contact Our Naturalization Lawyers Today!